dobrevg/webrsnapshot/INSTALL.md

 ----------------

 * Just execute: `git pull` in the folder where webrsnapshot is installed
-* Then update the submodules `git submodule update --remote --merge`
 * Adjust config/webrsnapshot.yml for your needs (optional)
-* Stop and start the application server
+* Restart/Reload the application server

 ## Requirements